Determination of proton electromagnetic form factors from DVCS measurements: Results

 Therefore, it is of interest to calculate these radii using the Sachs FFs obtained from the various analyses performed in the previous sections.
 Table~\ref{tab:radii} reports the values of $r_{E}$ and $r_{M}$ obtained from Fits~5, 6, 7, and~8.
 As can be seen, there are significant differences among the results from these analyses.
 Fit~5, which employs a dipole parametrization for both the Dirac and Pauli FFs, leads to a remarkably small value for $r_{E}$, far below the PDG 2024 average~\cite{ParticleDataGroup:2024cfk}, $r_{E}=0.8409 \pm 0.0004$ fm.
 Comparing with Figs.~1 and~2 of Ref.~\cite{Goharipour:2025yxm}, this value is consistent only with a subset of lattice QCD calculations~\cite{Alexandrou:2018sjm,Alexandrou:2020aja,Jang:2019jkn}.
 In contrast, the magnetic radius extracted from Fit~5 agrees well with the PDG value, $r_{M}=0.851 \pm 0.026$ fm, especially when uncertainties are taken into account.

 Fits~6 and~7, which utilize the more flexible $P$-pole parametrization, lead to larger values of $r_{E}$ than Fit~5, though still significantly smaller than the PDG value.
 They also predict magnetic radii larger than the PDG average, particularly for Fit~7.
 As discussed earlier, Fit~8 is the most reliable among our analyses, since $F_{2}(t)$ is fixed to the well-established Kelly's parametrization~\cite{Kelly:2004hm} to avoid the unconstrained behavior that arises when both FFs are simultaneously fitted.
 In this case as well, the extracted $r_{E}$ remains smaller than the PDG result.
-Taking all results obtained here together, one can conclude that the EP data used in this study prefer smaller values of $r_{E}$ compared with those from traditional elastic electron-proton scattering.
+Taking all results obtained here together, and considering the systematic uncertainties associated with the BH-dominance assumption and the chosen parametrizations, one can conclude that the EP data used in this study prefer smaller values of $r_{E}$ compared with those from traditional elastic electron-proton scattering.
 It is worth noting that the very-low-$|t|$ measurement from the PRad experiment~\cite{Xiong:2019umf} also finds a smaller charge radius, $r_{E}=0.831 \pm 0.014$, which is compatible with our Fit~8 within uncertainties.
 As expected, Fit~8 also results in a more consistent value for $r_{M}$, and its very small uncertainty reflects the fact that $F_{2}(t)$ is considered fixed in this fit.

 The results presented in this study indicate that measurements of DVCS observables, in kinematic regions where the BH contribution dominates, can provide a complementary tool to put new and precise constraints on the electromagnetic FFs, particularly the Dirac form factor $F_{1}(t)$.
-Such measurements may even suggest a different $t$ dependence compared with that extracted from traditional elastic electron--nucleon scattering measurements.
+Such measurements may even suggest a different $|t|$ dependence compared with that extracted from traditional elastic electron--nucleon scattering measurements.
 EP data, especially when covering smaller values of $|t|$, also have the potential to provide new insights into the proton charge radius and may offer additional insight into the long-standing charge-radius puzzle.
 Therefore, the present analysis can serve as a guideline for extracting the proton electromagnetic FFs from EP measurements.
 It can be further strengthened by including additional EP measurements, as well as performing a simultaneous analysis with elastic electron-nucleon scattering data.